Materials and Energy

 The MatterSpace Approach

-MatterSpace Lattice navigates the energy landscape of cathode materials through constraint-based generation: you specify target properties — energy density above 800 Wh/kg, cycle stability beyond 2000 cycles, thermal runaway onset above 300°C — and the system generates novel compositions and crystal structures that satisfy these constraints simultaneously.
-Rather than screening a pre-defined library, Lattice constructs candidates from first principles, enforcing thermodynamic stability, charge balance, and synthesizability as hard constraints during generation.
-Every output is a valid, physically realizable material by construction, not a prediction that might violate fundamental chemistry.
+MatterSpace Lattice flips the workflow from screening to construction.
+You specify target properties (energy density above 800 Wh/kg, cycle stability beyond 2,000 cycles, thermal-runaway onset above 300 °C), and the system builds novel compositions and crystal structures that satisfy every constraint simultaneously.
+Thermodynamic stability, charge balance, and synthesizability are enforced as hard constraints during generation, so every output is a physically realizable material, not a prediction that might violate fundamental chemistry.

-The Lattice pipeline for cathode generation begins with the Energy Materials domain pack, which encodes the physics of intercalation chemistry, ionic transport, and electrochemical stability windows.
-Users define target specifications through a constraint interface — minimum voltage, capacity retention targets, forbidden elements, cost ceilings.
-The generator explores composition-structure space under these constraints, producing ranked candidate lists with predicted properties, synthesis routes, and confidence intervals.
-Each candidate undergoes automated validation against thermodynamic stability criteria, known phase diagrams, and synthesizability heuristics before appearing in the output, ensuring laboratory teams receive only actionable candidates.
+Generation starts with the Energy Materials domain pack, which encodes intercalation chemistry, ionic transport, and electrochemical stability windows.
+Users set targets through a constraint interface: minimum voltage, capacity retention, forbidden elements, cost ceilings.
+Lattice then explores composition-structure space under those constraints, producing ranked candidates with predicted properties, synthesis routes, and confidence intervals.
+Automated validation against thermodynamic stability criteria, known phase diagrams, and synthesizability heuristics ensures laboratory teams receive only actionable candidates.

 Specify what the output must satisfy.
 MatterSpace constructs candidates that meet all constraints simultaneously.